-(c) The Chairman shall fix up the time table for the examination, select examiners for the centres, and prepare and issue common theory Question papers and hold results committee meeting.
+(c) The Chairman shall fix up the time table for the examination, select examiners for the centers, and prepare and issue common theory Question papers and hold a results committee meeting.

 (e) The Theory and practical examinations shall be conducted at each of the training Institutions, where the training course is conducted.

 (f) The examiners shall be supplied with the Practical cumulative record in respect of each of the candidates examined by them.
-The examiners shall take the Practical Cumulative records duly signed by the Principal; School of Nursing concerned institution into consideration as the actual performances of the candidate at the examination.
-Practical examination should be conducted jointly by an external and internal examiner.
+The examiners shall take the Practical Cumulative records duly signed by the Principal; School of the Nursing concerning institution into consideration as the actual performances of the candidate at the examination.
+The practical examination should be conducted jointly by an external and internal examiner.
 (40) students /per day.

 A candidate shall be eligible for the admission to the State Council / Board examination if the Principle of the school certifies that:

 (a) She/he has completed not less than eleven months of the course.

 (b) She/ he has attended 75% of the formal instructions given on each subject and 75% of the clinical field experience in each area/ subject separately during the academic year, however, the total clinical / field experience prescribed must be completed before the final council / Board examinations and before the issue of diploma.
 (The diploma shall not be awarded to the student till she/ he has completed the clinical / field requirements.